BurntSushi/rfcs/text/0000-simd-redux.md

 To a first approximation, vendor dependent intrinsics provide a *reliable* way of executing specific CPU instructions.
 These CPU instructions are often desirable to use because they typically offer some kind of performance benefit.
-Indeed, most vendor dependent intrinsics offer something called SIMD, or "single instruction, multiple data."
-Namely, SIMD intrinsics offer access to CPU instructions that exploit hardware level parallelism to operate on multiple parts of some data at the same time.

 The key word to focus on here is "reliable."
 In today's world, optimizing compilers will introduce SIMD instructions in your program where applicable.
-This process is generally referred to as *autovectorization*.
+This process is generally referred to as autovectorization.
 But, optimizers are generally opaque, which can make it hard to be certain that you're making the most effective use of your CPU.
 Moreover, there are *thousands* of vendor dependent intrinsics, and trying to convince an optimizing compiler to use a